citysciencelab/urban-model-platform/src/ump/api/README.md

 ## Access DB
 We have two DB users:
-- the privileged POSTGRES_USER user configured in geoserver/configs/geoserver
+- the privileged POSTGRES_USER user configured in .env file
 - the user used by the API with privileges on the jobs table (e.g. see api/initializers/db/create_db_user.sh).
 Its credentials are configured in docker-compose.yml.

 ```